What is the legal definition of domestic violence ("family offenses") in New York?

 - order the abuser to stop abusing you and your children;

-- tell the abuser to leave and stay away from you, your home, your workplace, and your family; (Note: the abuser can be removed from the home or ordered to stay away from the home that you were both living even if his/her name is on the lease or deed);
+- tell the abuser to leave the home and stay away from you, your home, your workplace, and your family even if his/her name is on the lease or deed;

-- order the abuser to give up his/her guns (including rifles and shotguns) and gun license (as part of a temporary order or as part of a final order);
+- order the abuser to give up his/her guns and gun license;

 - order the abuser to not intentionally injure or kill, without justification, any pet that belongs to you or a minor child residing in the household;

 - give you temporary custody and arrange for visitation for the duration of the order of protection;